UNINETT/catui/README.md

 store cache files in the system temp directory in order to offload the international CAT server.

+## Goal
+The goal of this project is to provide a user friendly user interface towards the CAT database.
+This should help convince local eduroam administrators to put their profiles on CAT.
+There are still many institutions that provide eduroam, but have not registered on CAT yet.

 ## Features
 * Bookmarkable/documentable URLs
 * Use browser's built-in history (previous/next page)